-The Eastwood Library on Limestone’s main campus is available to all members of the College community for library services.
+The Limestone University Library on Limestone’s main campus is available to all members of the College community for library services.

-The college also recognizes the importance of local public libraries for Online and Evening students.
+The university also recognizes the importance of local public libraries for Online students.
 Note the following information:

-The library's course reserves, interlibrary-loan (ILL) and copying polices are based on the fair use doctrine found in Section 107 of the U.S. copyright law (17 U.S.C. § 107), though reserves or ILL requests may also be subjected to independent consideration for fair use on a case by case basis.
+The library's course reserves, interlibrary loan and copying polices are based on the fair use doctrine found in Section 107 of the U.S. copyright law (17 U.S.C. § 107), though reserves or interlibrary loan requests may also be subjected to independent consideration for fair use on a case by case basis.

 For Limestone's copyright policy for online materials, please refer to the IT Technology Guidelines.

-For Limestone College's Compliance with the HEOA Peer-to-Peer File Sharing Policy, please click here.
+For Limestone University's Compliance with the HEOA Peer-to-Peer File Sharing Policy, please click here.

 We recommend that faculty and instructors submit their reserves request at least one week before the start of a new semester.